awwx/meteor-wiki/New-Template-API.md

 ## API Reference

-#### Template.myTemplate.render = function () {...}
+#### Template.myTemplate.rendered = function () {...}

 This callback is called when an instance of Template.myTemplate is rendered and put on the page for the first time, and again each time any part of the template is re-rendered.

 Note: There's currently no way to tell which part of the template changed to cause the callback.
-The first render() received after create() is by far the most useful.
+The first rendered() received after created() is by far the most useful.

 In the body of the callback, `this` is a template instance object with the following methods and fields: